SwissDataScienceCenter/renku/docs/user/firststeps.rst

     name: mydataset

-We can import data from a variety of sources: local directories, remote URLs, local or remote git repositories or other renku project.
+We can import data from a variety of sources: local directories, remote URLs, local or remote git repositories or other Renku projects.
 Here, we will import the `README` file of this repo from the web:

 .. code-block:: console